 If you don't want to risk the chance of buying the wrong crochet supplies for someone else then consider getting a hook case instead.
 There are a wide variety of different organizers available that people can use to store the crochet hooks they already own.

 If the recipient likes both crochet and knitting, look for an organizer that can accommodate knitting needles as well as crochet hooks.
 Even if the recipient does not knit, they might still like a larger organizer if they have a lot of large tools, for example, hairpin lace forks, afghan hooks, circular hooks, etc.

 On the other hand, if you have a crafter who travels frequently and likes to take crochet on the go, you might want to look at a compact organizer that can easily be tossed into a suitcase or purse.

 Craft Store or Yarn Store Gift Card

 A significant number of poll respondents commented that a gift card was the gift they wanted most.
-This, of course, allows the crocheter to buy what (s)he really wants.
+This, of course, allows the crocheter to buy what they really want.
 With crafting, part of the joy is planning a project, so a gift card does really add to the experience and isn't at all impersonal.